NIS2 in Estonia

 - Financial penalties can reach €10 million or 2% of global turnover.

-- Vendor risk management is required.
+- Vendor risk management is a core obligation.

 - Early compliance planning reduces enforcement exposure.